navapbc/platform-cli/README.md

 ### Process

-The project is a standard Python project using poetry for dependency management.
+The project is a standard Python project using uv for dependency management.

 The Makefile has a number of useful commands, see the output of `make help`.